Marouane Chamakh: Arsenal

 On 20 November, Chamakh scored a goal in a 3–2 defeat by Tottenham Hotspur in the North London derby.
 A week later, he converted another goal, this time in a 4–2 win over Aston Villa.
 Following the goal against Villa, Chamakh went scoreless in the winter months, often appearing as a substitute in a majority of the matches.
 In matches he did start, he was often substituted on early in the second half.
 On 15 February 2011, he admitted that he felt burnt-out, stating, "By the start of January I felt that I had completely lost my edge."
 The striker also admitted he needed some rest and wouldn't return to full form until March.
 On 20 February, Chamakh played the entire match in Arsenal's 1–1 draw with Leyton Orient in the FA Cup.
 It was the first time in nearly two months he had played the full 90 minutes in a match.
 On 2 March, in the replay against Leyton Orient, Chamakh scored his first goal since November in a 5–0 win.

 In the 2011–12 season, Chamakh made just 11 league appearances, most of which as a substitute, and scored only one goal, which came in the 4–3 defeat to Blackburn Rovers.

 On 30 October 2012, Chamakh made his first start since January, scoring two goals to help Arsenal recover from a 4–0 disadvantage and defeat Reading 7–5 in extra time and advance to the quarter-finals of the League Cup.

 Loan to West Ham United

 On 4 January 2013, it was announced that Chamakh had been loaned to West Ham United until the end of the 2012–13 season.
 The loan deal was confirmed on West Ham's official site with the striker saying, "I didn't have opportunities to play recently, but I did well before and I know I am a very good striker.
 We played only one striker at Arsenal, so I didn't play a lot, so I hope to do so more with West Ham."
-He played only three games for West Ham without scoring.
+He played only three games for West Ham and did not score any goals.